AkshayGadekar/useStylesHook/README.md

 ## Usage

-One only needs to import `makeStyles` function from package and declare styles in it.
+One only needs to import `makeStyles` function from package, which accepts object or function and declare styles in it.
 It returns hook `useStyles` (one can name it) which can be used in the component to use the styles.

 ```javascript
 import { makeStyles } from "mui-styles-hook";